gbmhunter/blog/content/programming/operating-systems/linux/linux-serial-ports-using-c-cpp/_index.md

 At this point we could technically read and write to the serial port, but it will likely not work, because the default configuration settings are not designed for serial port use.
 So now we will set the configuration correctly.

 When modifying any configuration value, it is best practice to only modify the bit you are interested in, and leave all other bits of the field untouched.
-This is why you will see below the use of `&=` or `|=`, and never `&` or `|` when setting bits.
+This is why you will see below the use of `&=` or `|=`, and never `=` when setting bits.

 ## Configuration Setup